jhomlala/alice/README.md

 );
 ```

+Attention!
+Alice will add special "alice_token" header to the request in order to calculate correct id for the http call.

 If you have other HTTP client you can use generic http call interface:
 ```dart
 AliceHttpCall aliceHttpCall = AliceHttpCall(id);